2003 – Collaborative Case Management for Persons with Significant Neurobehavioral Residuals of Brain Injury

 Support for collaborative case management is needed to more effectively and efficiently provide for appropriate rehabilitative services for this population.

-1. Participant will learn the basic concepts of neurobehavioral residuals of brain injury.
+1. Participant will recall the basic concepts of neurobehavioral residuals of brain injury.

-2. Participant will learn the basic aspects of collaborative case management in relationship to serving individuals with significant neurobehavioral residuals of brain injury.
+2. Describe the basic aspects of collaborative case management in relationship to serving individuals with significant neurobehavioral residuals of brain injury.

-3. Participant will learn how collaborative case management incorporates financial, legal, and medical/healthcare providers.
+3. Participant will recall how collaborative case management incorporates financial, legal, and medical/healthcare providers.